vasefsta/project-SIGMOD-2013/README.md

 - With the command **"make clean"** all files that "make" || "make run" || "make valgrind" produced are removed.

+### Info to better understand our philosophy

+- Every query read from **"queries.txt"** is stored in a hashtable (ADTMap).
+- After a query is inserted in hashtable is also inserted in the payload of the corresponding entry.
+- The payload of every entry is a list of Pointers pointing at the queries.

 ### General Information: